TonyGH123/Car-service-data-pipeline/README.md

 *	Used Amazon Redshift table as Data warehouse, which contain pure data for data analysis and data reporting.

 ### Scenarios
-* DAG start at 7AM daily.
+* Airflow DAG start at 7AM daily.
 * Clean and do ETL on data every morning.
 * Start data analysis and data reporting at 2PM.